Order, disorder and phase transitions in quantum many body systems: Ward Identities, Schwinger-Dyson equations and cancellations in perturbation theory

 \subsection{Ward Identities}

-The Ward Identities we are interested in are a consequence of the continuity equation for the lattice current.
+The Ward Identities that I want to discuss here are a consequence of the continuity equation for the lattice current.
 The starting point is the definition of the imaginary-time evolution of the fermionic density: $n^\sigma_{(t,x)}:=e^{tH}n_{x,\sigma} e^{-tH}$.
-By deriving it with respect to $t$ we get:
+By deriving it with respect to $t$ one gets:

 where $\Big(J^{\sigma\sigma'}_{xy}\Big)_t$ is the imaginary time evolution of the lattice current: